Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Every PC knows one person they trust and who helps them with favors such as research, translation or transport.
 Give them a name, two languages and an occupation.

+#### Age

+Decide how old your character is, or roll a d4 representing the tens digit, a d10 for the single digit and add 7.

 #### Bonds

-Roll on the Bonds Table to determine the four most significant things that tie your PC to this world.
+Roll on the **Bonds Table** (p.
+8) to determine the four most significant things that tie your PC to this world.
 Use the results as a starting point and come up with something short and *specific*.

-#### Motivation

-Investigators are confronted with life-threatening violence, mind-breaking revelations and demanding tasks.
-During play, conceive and adapt the reason why your character would push on despite all of this.
-See **Motivation Inspiration Table** on p.8.

 #### Inventory

 Characters have a total of 9 inventory slots.
-Most items such as a magazine or a flashlight take up one slot, and small items can be bundled together.

-**Bulky** items take up two slots and are typically two-handed or awkward to carry.
+Most items such as a magazine or a flashlight take up one slot, and small items can be bundled together. **Bulky** items take up two slots and are typically two-handed or awkward to carry.

 Anyone carrying a full inventory (e.g. filling all 9 slots) is reduced to 0 HP.
 A PC cannot carry more items than their inventory allows.

 As carrying bulky weapons would raise suspicion, it is generally assumed that PCs keep their bulky weapons hidden in their car or at home, unless the players say otherwise.